-- Students who have been on probation for a semester, and do not raise their cumulative grade point average above the probation range may be dismissed from the University. - 2.
-The academic probation/dismissal status of students shall be in effect the first day of the term following the decision.
-For example, actions taken at the end of Fall Semester 2017 go into effect on the first day of Interim 2018.
-Actions taken at the end of Spring Semester 2018 go into effect the first day of Summer term 2018, or Fall Semester 2018 if the student is not enrolled in courses for summer. - 3.
-A student on continued academic probation, or on academic probation for the second time is not eligible to participate in the following activities: (a) intercollegiate athletics; (b) cheer and dance teams; (c) campus publications (Mirror, EDDA, Venture); (d) music ensembles; and (e) theatre productions.
-This list of affected activities shall be reviewed annually by the Co-Curriculum Council.
-Ineligibility to participate means that the student shall not participate in organized practices, rehearsals, games, contests, or performances.
-The student shall not travel with the team or organization. - 4.
+- 1. Students who have been on probation for a semester, and do not raise their cumulative grade point average above the probation range may be dismissed from the University. - The academic probation/dismissal status of students shall be in effect the first day of the term following the decision.
+For example, actions taken at the end of Fall Semester 2019 go into effect on the first day of Interim 2020.
+Actions taken at the end of Spring Semester 2020 go into effect the first day of Summer term 2020, or Fall Semester 2020 if the student is not enrolled in courses for summer. - 3.
+Various student organizations have the ability to limit participation based on cumulative or Augustana grade point average and the student's academic standing.
+See the program coordinator for information. - 4.
 Students are restored to good standing at the end of any term (fall, interim, spring or summer) their cumulative grade point average exceeds the grade point average listed above.